kubevirt/kubevirt.github.io/_posts/2018-06-03-Research-run-VMs-with-istio-service-mesh.markdown

 requires that this option be set on the redirected socket.
 ```

-Then he setting the IP_TRANSPARENT socket option on outbound connections
+Then we set the IP_TRANSPARENT socket option on outbound connections
 Same goes for making connections to a remote host pretending to be the client, the IP_TRANSPARENT socket option is set and the Linux kernel will allow the bind so along as a connection was intercepted with those details being used for the bind.

-When the process get a new connection he start a connection to the read destination address and copy the traffic between both sockets
+When the process get a new connection we start a connection to the real destination address and copy the traffic between both sockets
 ```
 var streamWait sync.WaitGroup
 streamWait.Add(2)